SkyMazter/PNK_Ansible_Automation/README.md

 ### Windows

 As of right now you cannot use a windows machine as a control node.
 (Read more <a href="https://docs.ansible.com/ansible/latest/os_guide/intro_windows.html#windows-control-node">here.</a>)
-Therefor you will need to install the Windows Subsystem for Linux (WSL).
+Therefore you will need to install the Windows Subsystem for Linux (WSL).

 Official install guide <a href="https://learn.microsoft.com/en-us/windows/wsl/install">here.</a>